wwarthen/RomWBW/Source/Doc/UserGuide.md

 #### Example 2 : Copy the entire Combo Image without replacing partition table

-In all the following examples we use `bs=1MB` to defines the block size used in other parameters.
+In all of the following examples we use `bs=1MB` to defines the block size used in other parameters.
 This is convenient since the combo image reserves 1MB for the partition table at the start of the disk.